Bone Fracture Injuries

 Some bone fractures are known as closed because the bones do not puncture the skin or there is no open skin wound.
-There are also open fractures in which the one portion of the broken bone breaks through the skin.
+There are also open fractures in which one portion of the broken bone breaks through the skin.
 Though this does not mean the bone is visible after the injury since it may recede back through the wound.

 Treating Broken Bones

 The best treatment for a fracture depends on its location and severity.
 The most important factor is that the bones are put back into place and kept there.
-The bones cannot be allowed to move around otherwise they will not heal or they will grow back together incorrectly.
+The bones cannot be allowed to move around otherwise, they will not heal, or they will grow back together incorrectly.

 Some fractures can have a more functional cast or brace instead of a plaster one.
 Think of the big “boots” you have seen people wear on their feet.
-It enables them to walk and have some flexibility, but protects the foot while bones heal.
+It enables them to walk and have some flexibility but protects the foot while bones heal.

 More significant breaks may require internal or external fixation.
 This is when pins, screws, or metal plates are used to reconnect the bones and keep them in place.
-With external fixation, you will see the pins or screws coming out from the body and a frame outside of the body helps create stability.
+With external fixation, you will see the pins or screws coming out from the body, and a frame outside of the body helps create stability.

 Risks Associated With Bone Fractures

 A bone fracture can also result in damage to blood vessels or nerves.
 An open fracture creates a high risk of infection, including osteomyelitis, a deep bone infection.
 Treating physicians must also discuss these injuries and risks with patients when determining the appropriate treatment and the difficulties of recovery.

-The Consequences of Broken Bones
+The Negative Impact of Broken Bones

 A broken bone will need at least several weeks to heal, though it can also take several months.
 A cast, pins, screws, or plates may need to be in place for weeks or months, though some of these implements are intended to stay in place forever.
 Even after they are removed, you will have to limit your movements and the stress you put on that bone.